RaspberryPiFoundation/picozero/docs/recipes.rst

 Pulse
 ~~~~~

-Use :meth:`~picozero.RGBLED.pulse` to gradually change the LED between colours.
+Use :meth:`~picozero.RGBLED.pulse` to gradually change the LED colour.
 The default will pulse between red and off, then green and off, then blue and off.

 .. literalinclude:: examples/rgb_pulse.py